insen/blog/_posts/2017-10-12-The-Road-To-Wisdom.md

 Came across the following marvellous collection [here](http://leptonica.com/cachedpages/grooks/grooks.html)

 A sample or two below.
-Click on through for more.
+Click on through for more [here](http://www.archimedes-lab.org/grooks.html).

+Here's one

     The road to wisdom? -- Well, it's plain and simple to express: